BMILAB/PIAS/README.md

 # PIAS
 a web-based interactive platform for integrative analysis of multi-source single-cell RNA-seq datasets PIAS is a web-based interactive platform for integrative analysis of multi-source single-cell RNA-seq datasets.
-Different from many other single-cell RNA-seq analysis platforms or pipe-lines that mainly focus on preprocessing or analysis of one single-cell RNA-seq dataset, PIAS has the unique feature of integrating multi-source datasets and incorporates various metrics for comprehensive-ly evaluating the result of data integration.
-Moreover, PIAS provides rich functions for data prepro-cessing, comprehensive analyses and visualization, including gene name transfer, quality control, normalization, highly variable genes identification, batch-effect removal, dimensionality reduction, clustering, differentially expressed, cluster annotation, enrichment analysis, and single-cell trajectories con-struction.
+Different from many other single-cell RNA-seq analysis platforms or pipelines that mainly focus on preprocessing or analysis of one single-cell RNA-seq dataset, PIAS has the unique feature of integrating multi-source datasets and incorporates various metrics for comprehensively evaluating the result of data integration.
+Moreover, PIAS provides rich functions for data preprocessing, comprehensive analyses and visualization, including gene name transfer, quality control, normalization, highly variable genes identification, batch-effect removal, dimensionality reduction, clustering, differentially expressed, cluster annotation, enrichment analysis, and single-cell trajectories construction.
 Users can freely choose to perform desired functions, visualize results, and transfer data through interactive operations with PIAS.
 As an easy-to-use interactive website, PIAS is an extendable platform for preprocessing and integrative analysis of multi-source single-cell RNA-seq datasets.